How to grow and care for Violas

-Violas are often the first sign of spring with their jolly coloured flowers, bringing much needed colour into our gardens.
-Equally, they are available in the autumn through to early winter, providing some cheer as we head into the darker months.
+Violas are gorgeous and cheery plants that can be grown throughout the year, brightening up a winter container or adding much-needed colour in early spring.
 Violas are widespread in popularity and are generally thought to have originated in France, Spain, China and parts of Asia, with a preference for Alpine areas.
 The Latin name is Viola and includes a large number of varieties of plants.
-Violas are commonly known as Heartsease, emanating from stories that Violas were used in love potions.
+Commonly known as ‘Heartsease’, Violas were said to have been used in love potions.

-The Viola is an adaptable low growing bedding plant coming in both classic and trailing varieties, meaning they are a welcome addition to hanging baskets.
+The Viola is an adaptable low growing bedding plant coming in both classic and trailing varieties and is a welcome addition to hanging baskets.
 Violas complement a variety of garden styles, whether in pots in patios, courtyards or cottage gardens.

-Many people ask whether Violas are edible.
-Alongside Rose or Lavender, Violas are well known as edible flowers.
-We see them in salads, as a garnish or in a dessert.
+Alongside Rose or Lavender, Violas are edible and look lovely in salads, as a garnish or in a dessert.
 Edible Viola flowers have been part of all sorts of world cuisines and eaten regularly in other countries since ancient history.

 Types of Violas to grow